Cuernavaca: Indigenous peoples

 Burials dated to c.
 1000 BCE have been found in Gualupita, Morelos, in the north of the city.

-The first major culture to inhabit this area was the Tlahuica, whose main settlement was where the city of Cuernavaca is today.
+The first major culture to inhabit this area was the Tlahuica, a Nahua people whose main settlement was where the city of Cuernavaca is today.
 The Tlahuicas have inhabited this area at least since the 12th century.
+Matlatzincas could also be found in this region as late as the nineteenth century.

-The first incursions south into the area by peoples of the Valley of Mexico occurred in the 12th century, when a lord named Xolotl (ruler of Tetzcoco) conquered most of the Valley of Mexico.
+The first incursions south into the area by peoples of the Valley of Mexico occurred in the 12th century, when a lord named King Xolotl (ruler of Tetzcoco) conquered most of the Valley of Mexico.
 An allied Chichimeca tribe also moved south into what is now northern Morelos state, making Techintecuitla lord of the Cuauhnahuac (as they called the city) area, with the Tlahuicas concentrated in the nearby towns of Yecapixtla and Yautecatle.
 According to the Tlatelolco Annals, in 1365, the lord of Cuauhnahuac, Macuilxochitl, tried to conquer lands as far as the Valley of Mexico, but was met by the lord of Chalco, Tzalcualtitlan, with similar ambitions.
+Cuauhnahuac grew to rule over most of what is now the western portion of the state of Morelos.

 The first Aztec emperor, Acamapichtli, began to expand his empire to the south of the Valley of Mexico and beyond in the 1370s.
 His successor, Huitzilihuitl, was eager to press on into what is now Morelos state because of the cotton grown there, it was called Tlalnahuatl at that time.
 He asked to marry the daughter of the ruler of Tlalnahuatl but was rejected.
 That rejection started a war that ended with an Aztec victory in 1396.
 Huitziliuitl then married the princess and Moctezuma I was born of the union.
 Credit for the conquest of Cuernavaca is given to Acamapichtli in the Mendocino Codex, but later writings cite Itzcóatl, or even Moctezuma I, as the conqueror.
 The conquered dominion, Tlalnahuac, was roughly the size of the modern state of Morelos, and subsequently was renamed as Cuauhnahuac by the Aztecs.
+The local elite came to cooperate with the Mexica through marriages, gift exchanges and ceremonies, as a way to grow their own power.
+Besides cotton, the region also provided Tenochtitlan with amate paper and flowers for use in ceremonies.
+During the reign of Ahuitzotl, merchants from Cuauhnahuac travelled as far as Tehuantepec.

 From 1403 to 1426, this province grew in strength, subduing neighboring peoples such as the Coauixcas.
 Eventually, the province, then ruled by Miquiuix, rebelled against the Aztec Empire.
 This rebellion was put down by Totoquihuatzin and Netzahualcoyotl in 1433.
-This area then joined in the conquests of what now are known as Taxco, Tepecuacuilco, and Ocuilán.
+This area then joined in the conquests of what now are known as Taxco, Tepecuacuilco, and Ocuilán, and also fought wars with Huejotzingo, Tepoztlán, and Malinalco.
 For tribute purposes, the dominion was divided into two zones, one headed by Cuauhnahuac and the other by Huaxtepec.